 What Is the Sirtfood Diet?

-The Sirtfood diet was developed by two nutrition researchers that recently co-wrote a book that details everything you need to know about the diet.
+The Sirtfood diet was developed by two nutrition researchers that recently co-wrote a book about the diet.
 Before you run out and buy it, let’s save you some money and give you the low-down here.

 Well, believe it or not, you aren’t even actually consuming sirtuins on this diet.
 You’re consuming foods rich in polyphenols (carry antioxidant properties) that supposedly activate sirtuins.